Kilimanjaro Marangu Route – 6 Hiking Days + 2 Nights Hotel

 Transport

 We’ll travel together as a group from Nairobi in pre-procured public shuttle services.
-Departure is from Nairobi Riverside Shuttle Terminus opposite Jeevanjee Gardens on Monrovia Street, with drop off at the hotel in Moshi, Tanzania. Â
+Departure is from the Nairobi Riverside Shuttle Terminus, located opposite Jeevanjee Gardens on Monrovia Street, with drop-off at Lindrin Lodge, Moshi. Â

 Assistance

-- Our mountain climbing guides are knowledgeable on altitude-related sickness and are experienced in handling related incidents.
+- Our mountain climbing guides are knowledgeable about altitude-related illnesses and have experience in handling related incidents.

-- The Outdoorer team accompanying you includes a skilled paramedic to administer basic first aid in case of injury or ailments.
+- The Outdoorer team accompanying you includes a skilled paramedic to administer basic first aid in the event of an injury or illness.

-- Oxygen tanks are provided depending on the group size to be used in case of altitude-sickness-related emergencies.
+- Oxygen tanks are provided, depending on the group size, for use in case of altitude sickness-related emergencies.

-- Your ticket includes an air rescue cover for medical emergencies at no extra cost.
+- Your ticket includes air rescue coverage for medical emergencies at no additional cost.

 - Our guides use mobile phones to contact the offices throughout the climb.